 Share information about your experience in 4-H. Emphasize your personal growth and development.
 Include in your essay how your 4-H projects, activities and experiences have helped you learn, grow, and positively affect others or your community.

-In order to be considered for the following scholarships, your 4-H Experience essay should incorporate answers to the corresponding questions:
+In order to be considered for the following scholarships, answer the corresponding question for the applicable scholarship:

 - 4-H Youth Futures Scholarships (4-H Youth Futures Participants Only):